Deploying a Phoenix app at a configurable path

 References

-tldr: Serving a Phoenix LiveView application at a configurable subdirectory path, behind an Nginx reverse proxy.
+TLDR: Serving a Phoenix LiveView application at a configurable subdirectory path, behind an Nginx reverse proxy.
 Code examples and working demo repo at the end.